 (ii) You still need a degree

-While a degree is not the criteria for greater success on the job market, however, to enhance your career prospect and job opportunities, Bachelor or Master’s degrees matters!
+While a degree is not the criteria for tremendous success on the job market, to enhance your career prospects, Bachelor’s or Master’s degrees matter!

 Career Options and Job Opportunities